laats/dpdq/readme.txt

     is python dictionary containing the metadata for processor as specified in the metadata specification.

-Note that dataset metadata should be updated to reflect the addition of a new query type, as it otherwise will not be available for application.
+NOTE that dataset metadata should be updated to reflect the addition of a new query type, as it otherwise will not be available for application.

 An example of how a loadable query type can be implemented can be found